SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/02-ssh.md

 <div class="objectives" markdown="1">

 #### Objectives
+*   Get an account on OSG
-*   Explain what is SSH
+*   Learn what is SSH
-*   Explain what an SSH key is
+*   Learn what an SSH key is
 *   Generate your own SSH key pair
 *   Add your SSH key to an remote server
 *   Learn how to use your SSH key

 </div>

+##Getting an account on OSG
+If you do not have an account on the Open Science Grid, please sign up, either in advance of the course or first thing in the morning..
+It takes 5-10 minutes to complete the sign up process and about 30 minutes to get your account activated.

+##Secured Shell

 Let's take a closer look at what happens when we use the shell on a desktop or laptop computer.